 - The “common fund” doctrine.
 This principle says that the insurance company that prepays your bills should pay for the legal fees (normally to your lawyer) for the lawyer’s work on behalf of the third-party insurance company.

 There are many additional complicating issues that your lawyer will review.
 For example, the Employee Retirement Income Security Act (ERISA) of 1974 may also control how much an insurance carrier or federal agency (such as Medicare) is entitled to claim and receive.

 At Martin & Helms, our Huntsville and Decatur personal injury lawyers have been fighting for personal injury victims for more than 20 years.
 We guide accident victims through each phase of the litigation process.
 We have a strong record of negotiating just settlements which include resolution of any subrogation claims.
 We’re ready to try your case before a jury if necessary.
 To speak with a seasoned personal injury attorney, call us at 256-539-1990 or fill out our contact form to schedule a free consultation.
-We represent accident clients and families across North Alabama including Huntsville, Decatur, Athens, and Madison.
+We also serve injured clients in Decatur, Athens and Madison, and throughout the Tennessee Valley region and North Alabama.

 Choosing the right personal injury attorney is an important step in building a better future.
 You deserve a lawyer who works one-on-one with you, and who can develop a plan for you to move forward.
 When you choose Martin & Helms, you get Clay Martin and Tara Helms: experienced, compassionate counselors who put your best interests first.
 We invite you to read more about us.